-Studies have been done to find out what, if any, effects migrated silicone gel has on the body (2001-2003,2005).[1-3] In most cases, no serious problems were reported.
-Several studies report that some women with migrated silicone gel experienced breast hardness, numbness and/or tingling in their extremities, and some seemed more sensitive to sunlight (2002-2003).
-In a few cases, migrated gel has caused nerve damage, hard silicone nodules (granulomas) in the body, and/or breakdown of the body tissues around the gel (2005).[3]
+Studies have been done to find out what, if any, effects migrated silicone gel has on the body.
+In most cases, no serious problems were reported.
+Several studies report that some women with migrated silicone gel experienced breast hardness, numbness and/or tingling in their extremities, and some seemed more sensitive to sunlight (2002-2003).1-3 In a few cases, migrated gel has caused nerve damage, hard silicone nodules (granulomas) in the body, and/or breakdown of the body tissues around the gel.

-One group of researchers (2001-2002),^[4,5] reported that women who had migrated silicone gel had a higher risk of getting a CTD.
+Most doctors and researchers agree that there is NO evidence that ruptured implants or migrated gel causes any disease that affects the whole body (systemic disease) like Connective Tissue Disease (CTD) or cancer.
+One group of researchers (2001-2002)^{4,5} reported that women who had migrated silicone gel had a higher risk of getting a CTD.
 This is discussed more fully in Section 4.2.

-Studies on breast implants that women have had for a long time suggest that gel bleed may play a role in capsular contracture (2000).^[6]
+Studies on breast implants that women have had for a long time suggest that gel bleed may play a role in capsular contracture.
+However, complication rates for silicone gel breast implants are similar to or lower than those for saline-filled breast implants (which do not have silicone gel and, therefore, do not have gel bleed).